Nusratnimme/Pewlett-Hackard-Analysis/README.md

 - To avoid duplicate entries as some employees progressed in their career over the years assuming new roles, *DISTINCT ON* function was used to create a new table containing latest titles for duplicates.

-- That the record with latest title was retained was ensured by keeping records where *to_date* column's value is '9999-01-01'indicating current title.
-Then the table was sorted in by the employee number in asending order and by to_date in descending order.
+- That the record with latest title was retained was ensured by keeping records where *to_date* column's value is '9999-01-01' indicating current title.
+Then the table was sorted by the employee number in asending order and by to_date in descending order.

 ![Unique_titles](https://github.com/Nusratnimme/Pewlett-Hackard-Analysis/blob/main/Resources/Unique_titles.png)